 That’s why South America’s eastern coast and Africa’s western coast look like they’d fit together snugly — at one point, they actually did.

-At about the same time as the South Atlantic Rift was opening up, the easternmost part of the continent, Madagascar and India, split from the rest opening the central Indian Ocean.
-The two stayed fused together until the Late Cretaceous period, after which India made a bee-line towards Eurasia — the collision between the two 50 million years ago was so violent it raised the Himalayas.
+At about the same time as the South Atlantic Rift was opening up, the easternmost part of the continent, Madagascar and India, split from the rest, opening the central Indian Ocean.
+The two stayed fused together until the Late Cretaceous period, after which India made a beeline for Eurasia — 50 million years ago, the collision between the two was so violent it raised the Himalayas.

 At this point basically all that’s left of former Gondwana is Australia and Antarctica — too little to be counted as a supercontinent.
 They did stay fused together until around 45 million years ago, though.
 After that, Antarctica moved south and froze over (due to a combination of the climate cooling down and shifting ocean currents around the new landmasses) and Australia went adrift towards the north, colliding with southern Asia.
 The collision is still taking place today, as the Australian plate is advancing north at a rate of about 3 centimeters (1.2 inches) a year.